 Cloud-based technologies have become the new normal as today’s businesses awake to the many benefits offered by the cloud.
 From increasing data security, to accommodating mobile access, and even cutting costs, the advantages of the cloud can satisfy organizations of all sizes.
 Perhaps one of its most valuable characteristics is its scalability; it allows your business to easily upscale or downscale your IT requirements as and when required.
 Some cloud providers operate on a “pay-as-you-use” principle, which means the offering can scale as your company does.

 Modern cloud suites offer a myriad of business applications, which organizations can use to enhance functionality or add additional services on demand.
 These applications are tailored to meet the specific needs of your business and often include solutions for enterprise resource planning (ERP), human capital management (HCM), supply chain management (SCM), and even marketing.
+Using the cloud is also cost effective.
+Using an Infrastructure as a Service (iaas) allows you to pay as you go for storage, networking, and virtualization.
 As the needs of your business expand, your workload grows, or your offerings differentiate, you can opt to add new applications to your cloud suite that simplify your business functions.

 Take Reliance Jio for example, whose mobile streaming application surged during last year’s Cricket World Cup.
 As Rohit Sharma led India to a 6-wicket win over South Africa, bursts of viewers ranging from 100,000 to as many as 5 million users would hit the app at the same time, inevitably reaching 20 million subscribers livestreaming the match from their mobile phones at the same time.
 However, because cloud services are delivered virtually on an “as-needed basis,” companies of all sizes can manage ebbing and flowing workloads, without breaking their backs or their budgets.
 For Reliance Jio, this means their customers didn’t experience any outages or delays, and their offering operates as smoothly at 20 million viewers as it did at 2 million.